 The Hall of Mirrors is the most celebrated room in the Palace.
 Setting for many of the ceremonies of the French court, it inspired many copies and renditions throughout Europe.
 The King’s apartments are a suite of rooms originally set aside for the use of Sun King in 1683.
 His successors used these rooms for such ceremonies as the lever and the coucher.
 The Queen’s Apartments are a suite of rooms that were reserved for the personal use of the queen.
 The chapel, which was the last major building project of Louis XIV, is one of the finest examples of French Baroque architecture.
 Ange-Jacques Gabriel's Royal Opera was the most ambitious building project of Louis XV for Versailles.
 Completed in 1770, it was inaugurated at the time of the wedding festivities of Louis XV's grandson, the Dauphin, the future Louis XVI, and Marie-Antoinette.
-Locate Versailles Palace and its top sights on Versailles map.
+Locate Versailles Palace and its top sights on map of Versailles Palace and Gardens.

 The Palace of Versailles, 16 kilometers West of Paris, was commissioned by Louis XIV in the 17th century.
 Louis XIV, the almighty King of France, was known as Sun King.

 Louis XIV wanted to settle at a distance from Paris rebellious inhabitants and close to hunting forests.

 The largest in Europe, Versailles Palace housed 20 000 nobles during one century.
 In 1789, at the outset of the French revolution, Versailles Palace was abandoned.

 Versailles Palace was turned into a museum of French history in 1833.
 Repair work began in 1925, thanks to many generous donators including David Rockefeller from the US.